ariefzuhri/Waqtu/README.md

 This skin basically will parse the prayer times data for the chosen zone code in Malaysia from the [JAKIM](https://www.e-solat.gov.my) website every 24 hours:
 - The skin will highlight the current prayer time and sound the alarm when it matches the current time
 - The user can choose to view the prayer times in either 12- or 24-hour format
+- The user can set the Hijri offset by setting the variable HijriOffset in day increment/decrement
 - The developer/maintainer can enable debug mode by setting the variable Debug=1

 Requirements